nimrod46/NetworkBehavior/README.md

 all network objects will inherit from `NetworkIdentity` and will have those features:
   1. __Sync variables through all clients and server__, with one line of code you can update a varibale in all clients
   1. __Broadcast method__, with one line of code you can broadcast methods with supported parameters
-  1. __Sync all cliens automatically__, new clients will automatically be sync with all the relevent object and object's virables
+  1. __Sync all cliens automatically__, new clients will automatically be sync with all the relevent object and object's variables

 ## Usage